ClosureTree/with_advisory_lock/README.md

 # with_advisory_lock

-Adds advisory locking (mutexes) to ActiveRecord 3.2, 4.0 and 4.1 when used with [MySQL](http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_get-lock) or [PostgreSQL](http://www.postgresql.org/docs/9.3/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS).
+Adds advisory locking (mutexes) to ActiveRecord 4.2 and 5.0, with ruby 2.4, 2.3 or 2.2, when used with [MySQL](http://dev.mysql.com/doc/refman/5.0/en/miscellaneous-functions.html#function_get-lock)
+or [PostgreSQL](http://www.postgresql.org/docs/9.3/static/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS).
 SQLite resorts to file locking.